 - Ensure that all waste is transported in boot of the car or ute tray

 Electronic waste (or e-waste) can be taken to the Cessnock Waste Management Centre (free for domestic customers).
 Ask us how to get a discount voucher when you drop materials off at the Community Recycling Centre.

 The following electronic equipment is accepted:

 - TVs and DVDs

 Please note: other electrical items are not accepted as electronic waste.

 Needles, syringes, lancets and other injection equipment should be disposed of correctly to minimise infection to others in the community.
 Sharps should never be disposed of in household waste and recycling bins or flushed down toilets or drains due to the high risk of injury to workers and community members.

 You can dispose of sharps waste at a number of chemists and pharmacies in Cessnock (check our guide to safe disposal of community sharps).

 24-hour drop-off facilities are also available at:

-Other locations for safe sharps disposal are listed at NSW Health.
+Other locations for safe sharps disposal are listed online at NSW Health.